Rehoming a Cat?

 Occasionally people meet their perfect pet on the very first day they start looking, but it usually take several visits before you find your ‘purrfect’ match.
 We ask that you put careful thought into what will be involved in caring for a cat, and make sure that everyone in your household is ready for the responsibility.

-The first step in the rehoming process is to complete an application – you can do this either by completing our online application, ringing our centre directly and completing a form over the phone, or visiting the centre and filling in a form there.
+The first step in the rehoming process is to complete an application – you can do this by completing our online application form.
 Please give as much information on the form as possible, and please bear with us if we need to ask you some additional questions – the more we know about you and your lifestyle, the easier it is to match you with the perfect pet.

 For any more details about rehoming a cat, please ring the centre on 01553 618889.